guillaumemoreau/db-course/09_bigd.md

 ### Key-value model

-- somehow works like a traditional hash table
+- Somehow works like a traditional hash table
 - Data are represented by a (key,value) pair
 - Access to a data is possible through its key